Zatujit/easy-win7-games-wine-patcher/README.md

 === Easy Win7 games patcher ===

-- Installs and patches the Win7 classic games suite for using it with Wine on Linux.
+- Installs and patches the Win7 classic games suite (from the Internet Archive / WinAero) for using it with Wine on Linux.
 - Reproducible, hashes of the patched files are verified.
 - Kron4ek Wine-11.6-amd64 build is used for running the windows executabless.
 - Automatic Lutris configuration possible (tested on Lutris Flatpak for now).